Corysia/Unity-Oculus-Example/README.md

 * Set the layer of the `Sphere` in your hierarchy as `Grabbable`
 * Set the layer of the `OVRPlayerController` as `Player`.
 Do not recursively mark all child objects.
 We only want the top object to be on the `Player` layer.

-## Building from this Source
-* Checkout the project to your local system.
-* Open it in Unity -- the same version of Unity I said at the beginning.
-* Download and import the right version of Oculus Integration.
-* Go through the upgrades Oculus will ask for.
-* Shut down Unity.
-* On the command line, type: `git reset --hard`.
-If you don't know how to use the command line, there are other tutorials.
-* Re-open the project in Unity
-* Open up `Scenes/SampleScene` by double-clicking on it.
-* That's it.
-You should be set to build a Rift / Rift S app.
-If you're wanting to make a Quest app, you'll have to go in to the build settings and switch the platform to Android.  ...and then wait while Oculus Integration re-imports.
-Even worse, texture compression is probably not set right.
-Ah...the joys of being a Quest developer!
-Also, ensure that the `OVRManager` is still set to `Quest`.
-Oh, you also need to Remove and re-add the AndroidManifest.
-And then change it to LAUNCHER.

-I'm going to have to clean this section up...